microsoft/Broadcast-Development-Kit-Meeting-App/docs/how-to-run-the-solution-in-azure/README.md

- apiBaseUrl | Base url of the Management API hosted in Azure. spaClientId | Client Id of the App Registration of this frontend solution. clientId | Client Id of the App Registration of the ManagementApi. groupId | ObjectId of the group created on Azure. tenantId | Azure account Tenant Id. domain | Domain of your organization. (e.g: `mydomain.com`)
+ apiBaseUrl | Base url of the Management API hosted in Azure. spaClientId | Client Id of the App Registration of this frontend solution. clientId | Client Id of the App Registration of the ManagementApi. groupId | ObjectId of the [group](https://github.com/microsoft/Broadcast-Development-Kit/blob/main/docs/how-to-run-the-solution-in-azure/security_group.md) created on Azure.
+If left empty, users do not need to belong to the security group to log in to the Web Portal. tenantId | Azure account Tenant Id. domain | Domain of your organization. (e.g: `mydomain.com`)